Services currently provided by the Genome Editing and Animal Models Shared Resource include:

 - Miscellaneous molecular biology and animal services related to transgenic technology

 - Project design, consultation and training

 In addition, the staff is available for consulting at any point in the process of using the services.
 Considerable time is spent discussing experimental design and providing guidance on processes that they themselves are or will be carrying out.
-They also train investigators in techniques such as superovulating, mating, and collecting reproductive tracts from female mice for embryo cryopreservation, isolating DNA for pronuclear micronjections, mouse handling and breeding protocols, and cutting tails and genomic DNA preparation Southern blotting to identify correctly mutated ES cells.
+They also train investigators in techniques such as superovulating, mating and collecting reproductive tracts from female mice for embryo cryopreservation, isolating DNA for pronuclear microinjections, mouse handling and breeding protocols and cutting tails and genomic DNA preparation Southern blotting to identify correctly mutated ES cells.

-Learn more about the Transgenic and Mutant Animal Facility.
+Learn more about the Genome Editing and Animal Models Shared Resource facility.